AdobeDocs/workfront.en/help/administration-and-setup/configure-integrations/create-oauth-application.md

 description: The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.
 ---

-# Create OAuth2 applications for `Workfront` integrations
+# Create OAuth2 applications for Workfront integrations

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-As an `Adobe Workfront administrator`, you can create OAuth2 applications for your instance of Workfront, which allow other applications to access `Workfront`.
-Your users can then give permission to those other applications to access their `Workfront` data.
-In this way, you can integrate `Workfront` with applications of your choice, including your own in-house applications.
+As an Adobe Workfront administrator, you can create OAuth2 applications for your instance of Workfront, which allow other applications to access Workfront.
+Your users can then give permission to those other applications to access their Workfront data.
+In this way, you can integrate Workfront with applications of your choice, including your own in-house applications.

 When you create an OAuth2 application, you generate a Client ID and Client Secret.
 Your users can then use the Client ID in API calls to integrate with the application you have created.

 >[!NOTE]
 >
->In the context of OAuth2, "creating an app" refers to the process of creating this sort of access link between an app and a server such as `Workfront`.
+>In the context of OAuth2, "creating an app" refers to the process of creating this sort of access link between an app and a server such as Workfront.

 * For instructions on configuring and using the OAuth2 application with user credentials (authorization code flow), see [Configure and use your organization's custom OAuth 2 applications using authorization code flow](../../wf-api/api/oauth-app-code-token-flow.md).
 * For instructions on configuring and using the OAuth2 application using server authentication (JWT flow), see [Configure and use your organization's custom OAuth 2 applications using JWT flow](../../wf-api/api/oauth-app-jwt-flow.md).